usetrmnl/trmnlp/README.md

 ## `config.toml` Reference

-- `strategy` - Either "polling" or "webhook"
+- `strategy` - Either "polling", "webhook", or "static"
 - `url` - The URL from which to fetch JSON data (polling strategy only)
 - `live_render` - Set to `false` to disable automatic rendering when Liquid templates change (default `true`)
 - `[polling_headers]` - A section of headers to append to the HTTP poll request (polling strategy only)

+### Static Strategy

+When using `strategy = "static"`, the server will read data from a file named `sample.json` in the plugin directory.
+This is useful for testing with predefined data.

 ## Optional `.env`